Ket-Labs/Ket-Labs.github.io/community.md

 Denis is working on image analysis of neuronal fiber bundles for his thesis work.
 He is utilizing open source programming on daily basis to extract patterns hidden in large data-sets.
 Image processing, statistical modeling, trend discovery and classification of data are the main components of his research.
 [LinkedIn](https://www.linkedin.com/in/denis-sharoukhov/){:target="_blank"}

-## Participants from various fields
+## Network of domain knowledge advisers
-We benefit a lot from out bootcamp participants: current and recent PhD students, Postdocs, and working professionals from CUNY, Columbia, NYU, and others
+We benefit a lot from having participants being specialists in various fields: current and recent PhD students, Postdocs, and working professionals from CUNY, Columbia, NYU, and others

-Our participants work with projects involving

-* Neurobiology
+Participants implement projects in their field of expertise (domain) and if they wish, they become a part of a growing network of advisers, who can help you with an advice related to their field.
+At this moment, we can connect our future students to specialists working in:

++ Nanoscience
++ Spectroscopy
-* Signal analysis
++ Signal analysis
-* Physiology
++ Medicine
++ Phycology
++ Neurobiology
++ Oceanography
++ Optical networks
++ Data Bases
-* Analysis of terrorist attack activity
++ Analysis of terrorist attack activity
-* Oceanography
++ Data Science for Gamers
++ Text analytics
-* Stock market analysis
++ Stock market analysis
-* Emotional analysis
-* and others.